hellociel/100-days-of-code/log.md

 **Thoughts:**

 - Precourse is taking longer than I thought but I'm excited to finish as much as possible this week so I don't have to worry about it next week.

+### Day 29: June 12, 2020

+**Today's Progress**:

+- All of my mini app's drop down menus, buttons and pop ups are rendering correctly.
+- Currently working on how to effectively grab data from the database and sort them.

+**Thoughts:**

+Tomorrow I'm really going to finish my mini app and move on to my next project.
+Let's git it! :D